-Medical malpractice occurs when a hospital, doctor or other healthcare professionals, through a negligent act or omission, causes an injury to a patient.
+As a healthcare professional, it’s vital to ensure you have the correct cover in place should medical malpractice allegation occur.
+Medical malpractice happens when a hospital, doctor or other healthcare professionals, through a negligent act or omission, causes an injury to a patient.
 The negligence might be the result of errors in diagnosis, treatment, aftercare or health management.

 Here are some examples of medical negligence that might lead to a lawsuit:

 - Misreading or ignoring laboratory results

 - Surgical errors or wrong site surgery